Skip to main content

 In 1988, short story writer, Tom Disch (readers might know him best as the author of The Brave Little Toaster), was commissioned to write a treatment for “The King of Kalahari.”
 Many of the elements that would survive into the final film were visible in that early draft, including Bobo the mandrill, a sort of ancestor for Timon, Pumbaa, and even Rafiki.
 (This draft also had a plot point featuring a herd of friendly elephants that tragically did not make it into The Lion King.)
 The basic outline of the story—main hero lives in lion land, gets banished, grows up, then returns to take his home back—was present all the way from this first draft by Disch.

 The character name of “Simba” was introduced in Jenny Tripp’s 1990 draft, which also introduced the idea of Simba making friends with two non-lion characters while in exile.
-At varying points, the character that became Scar was an evil jackal and in another he was the king of the baboons.
-Eventually, they figured out that the story was strongest when Simba’s dark mirror was also a lion.
+At varying points, the character that became Scar was an evil jackal and in another he was the king of the baboons, but they eventually figured out that the story was strongest when Simba’s dark mirror was also a lion.
 And to underline the Shakespearean-ness of it all, they made him Simba’s uncle.
 But what we know as “The Lion King” really came into focus around 1992 when we would land on our final screenwriters, Irene Mecchi and Johnathan Roberts, their screenplay is dated as being completed on August 20, 1993.

 Concept Painting by Kevin Yasuda